Installing Approver Policy¶

 By default, cert-manager includes a built-in approver that attempts to mark all certificate requests as approved.
 To use Approver Policy you must disable this.

-To disable the cert-manager approver, set the following command line argument on the cert-manager controller:
+If you are using cert-manager v1.15.0 or later, you can disable the cert-manager approver by setting the following command line argument on the cert-manager controller:

 helm upgrade -i cert-manager oci://registry.venafi.cloud/charts/cert-manager \